JonusNattapong/DatasetPokerzombitx64/README.md

 - Complete action sequence (bets, raises, calls, folds)
 - Showdown results when applicable

+### Data Source
+The dataset is primarily compiled from `output.txt` files that contain poker hand histories.
+These text files are processed and converted into structured formats (CSV, JSON) for easier analysis.
+The original `output.txt` files are preserved in the raw_data directory.

 ## Usage
 This dataset can be used for:
 - Developing poker strategy algorithms